Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Introduction

 To motivate our definition of the process with (fecundity) selection, suppose that there are two possible types in the population, which we shall denote by $0$ and $1$.
-In order to give a slight selective advantage to type $1$, we fix a {\em selection coefficient} $s>0$ and suppose that, when an event falls, if the proportion of type $0$ individuals in the affected region immediately before the event is $\bar{w}$, then the probability of picking a type $0$ parent is $p(\bar{w},s)=\bar{w}/(1+s(1-\bar{w}))$.
+In order to give a slight selective advantage to type~$1$, we fix a \emph{selection coefficient} $s>0$ and suppose that, when an event falls, if the proportion of type~$0$ individuals in the affected region immediately before the event is $\bar{w}$, then the probability of picking a type~$0$ parent is $p(\bar{w},s)=\bar{w}/(1+s(1-\bar{w}))$.
+In other words, in the choice of the parent we give a weight $1$ to type $0$ individuals, and a weight $1+s>1$ to type $1$ individuals, so that the probability of picking a parent of type $0$ is $\bar{w}/(\bar{w}+(1+s)(1-\bar{w}))=p(\bar{w},s)$.
 Typically one is interested in weak selection, so that $s\ll 1$ and, in this case, we can estimate this probability by $(1-s)\bar{w}+s\bar{w}^2$.
 Here again we reap the benefit of the Poisson structure of events: we can think of events as being of one of two types.
-A proportion $(1-s)$ of events are `neutral': the parent is selected exactly as in the neutral setting and has probability $\bar{w}$ of being of type $0$.
-On the other hand a proportion $s$ of events are `selective' and then the probability of a type $0$ parent is $\bar{w}^2$.
-One way to achieve this is to dictate that at selective events we choose {\em two} potential parents and only if both are type $0$ will the offspring be type $0$.
+A proportion $(1-s)$ of events are ``neutral'': the parent is selected exactly as in the neutral setting and has probability $\bar{w}$ of being of type $0$.
+On the other hand, a proportion $s$ of events are ``selective'' and then the probability of a type $0$ parent is $\bar{w}^2$.
+One way to achieve this is to dictate that at selective events we choose \emph{two} potential parents, independently, and only if both are type $0$ will the offspring be type $0$.
 The Poisson structure allows us to view neutral and selective events as being driven by independent Poisson processes.
-This approach exactly parallels that usually adopted to incorporate genic selection into the classical Moran model.
+This approach exactly parallels that usually adopted to incorporate genic selection into the classical Moran model of population genetics (see, \emph{e.g.}, Definition 5.6 in \cite{ETH2011}).
 Of course there are many ways to modify the selection mechanism.
-For example, in Definition~\ref{defn of process} below, we allow both the distribution of the size of the region affected and of the impact to differ between selective and neutral events.
+For example, as in Definition~\ref{defn of process} below, we can allow both the distribution of the size of the region affected and of the impact to differ between selective and neutral events, or we can consider \emph{density dependent} selection, in which the fitness of an individual depends on the local distribution of genetic types, \emph{e.g.}~\cite{EFP2016}.

-Let us turn to a precise definition.
-First we describe the state space of the process.
-We suppose that the population is evolving in a geographical space $E\subseteq \IR^d$.
-We borrow some results from \cite{VW2012} in the special case when the space of genetic types is $K=\{0,1\}$.
-At each time $t$, the population will be represented by a random function $\{w_t(x),\, x\in E\}$ defined, up to a Lebesgue null set of $E$ by